 Currently, there are only a handful of operational UCN sources worldwide, including those at ILL, PSI, TRIGA-Mainz, and LANL.
 PNPI in Russia has operated several UCN sources in the past, and a new one is currently under construction.
 Additionally, various UCN sources are either in the construction phase or have been proposed at prominent facilities like FRM-II in Germany, TRIUMF in Canada, LANL and SNS in the USA.
-For a comprehensive overview of the global UCN landscape, please refer to \cite{serebrovworkshop2022}.\\ The first UCN source developed for user applications is PF2 at the ILL.
+For a comprehensive overview of the global UCN landscape, refer to \cite{serebrovworkshop2022}.

+The first UCN source developed for user applications is PF2 at the ILL.
 It is based on the vertical extraction of VCNs from the tail of the Maxwellian distribution of a cold source, followed by final slowdown to UCNs using the \textit{Steyerl-turbine} \cite{pf2_VCN}.
-All the other sources, operating or under design or construction, are based on neutron conversion, using either SD$_\text{2}$ at about 5 K, or superfluid $^\text{4}$He (He-II) at about 1 K or less.
+All the other sources, operating, under design or under construction, are based on neutron conversion, using either SD$_\text{2}$ at about 5 K, or superfluid $^\text{4}$He (He-II) at about 1 K or less.
 While other materials have been considered and are still studied (see \cite{zimmerworkshop2022} and references therein), these two materials have been identified as particularly suitable for UCN production.
 The transition from a cold neutron to an ultracold neutron occurs in both of these materials through a single scattering event.
 Consequently, the UCN do not reach thermal equilibrium with the medium, leading to the classification of such sources as ``superthermal".
-It is imperative to maintain the medium at extremely low temperatures to minimize the loss of UCN due to up-scattering.\\ One of HighNESS' primary objectives is to design a UCN source at ESS.
-Extensive studies has been conducted, drawing from the two materials mentioned earlier.
-This exploration includes various concepts for UCN sources, ranging from those positioned in close proximity to the neutron-production target (referred to as ``in-pile" options) to sources located further away and supplied with a cold neutron beam (referred to as ``in-beam" options).
-You can find a comprehensive list of concepts and potential locations for possible UCN sources at ESS in \cite{zaniniworkshop2022}.
-The findings presented herein are based on the assumption of ESS operating with a proton beam power of \SI{5}{MW}, equivalent to a beam energy of \SI{2}{GeV} and an average current of \SI{2.5}{mA}.
-As discussed in \cref{timeline} ESS will start its operation with the reduced power of 2 MW corresponding to an \SI{800}{MeV} beam energy and maintaining an average current of \SI{2.5}{mA}.
-Given that the neutron spallation yield generally increases linearly with proton energy, the findings regarding UCN performance and heat loads can be easily extrapolated to the \SI{2}{MW} operational scenario.
+It is imperative to maintain the medium at extremely low temperatures to minimize the loss of UCN due to up-scattering.